-Why Motor Oil is Essential For a Healthy Engine
+Motor Oil is Essential for a Healthy Engine

 While your car’s engine might seem incredibly complex, it’s actually a surprisingly simple piece of machinery.
-Today’s cars include a huge amount of technology, but the fundamentals of their engines haven’t changed that much in the last 50 years.
+Today’s cars include a huge amount of technology, but the basic fundamentals of the car engine has not changed that much in the last 50 years.

 Motor oil keeps your engine’s moving parts cool and reduces friction and wear.

-The basic function of an engine is simple: using petrol, a hugely concentrated fuel that’s capable of producing lots of energy, a car’s engine creates thousands of tiny, controlled reactions every minute to create motion and propel your car forward.
+The basic function of an engine is simple: using petrol, a hugely concentrated fuel that’s capable of producing lots of energy, causes a car’s engine creates thousands of tiny controlled reactions every minute to create motion and propel your car forward.

 Car engines involve hundreds of moving parts, both small and large.
 There’s also a huge amount of friction going on inside the average car’s engine, with strong metal components working together constantly to produce momentum.

 Because of this, your car’s engine needs a lubricant to help ensure its components can move smoothly together.
-This is where engine oil comes into the equation as a vital lubricant that keeps your car’s engine operating as smoothly as possible.
+This is where engine oil comes into the equation as a vital lubricant, keeping your car’s engine operating as smoothly as possible.

 In many ways, motor oil is your car’s lifeblood.
 It’s the single component that has a greater effect on your engine’s health and longevity than anything else – one of the essentials of motoring that, when forgotten, has serious consequences for your car.

-Motor oil also plays a role in cleaning your engine by removing the substances that are created when fuel is burned, preventing the internals of your car’s engine from becoming worn down and inefficient.
+Motor oil also cleans your engine by removing harmful substances that are created when fuel is burned, preventing the internals of your car’s engine from becoming worn down and inefficient.

-In the early 1980s, car engines had developed rapidly, outpacing the development of suitable motor oils.
+When cars started to become more advanced in the 1980s, the engines started to outpace the development of suitable motor oils.
 Newer, more powerful engines pushed motor oil to its limits and many vehicles suffered serious breakdowns and engine problems.

 Luckily, it’s extremely easy – and extremely affordable – to change your motor oil and keep your car’s engine clean.
 Your car’s handbook will provide a mileage guide to help you know exactly when it’s time to change your car’s oil.